TanStack/router/docs/guide/route-paths.md

 Pathless layout routes are routes that do not have a `path` and instead an `id` to uniquely identify them.
 Pathless layout routes do not use path segments from the URL pathname, nor do they add path segments to it during linking.
 They can be used to:

 - Wrap child routes with a layout component
-- Enforce an `onLoad` requirement before displaying any child routes
+- Enforce an `loader` requirement before displaying any child routes
 - Validate and provide search params to child routes
 - Provide fallbacks for error components or pending elements to child routes
 - Provide shared context to all child routes